UN Millennium Declaration:

 Since we cannot assume that children under the age of 18 are (fully) aware of their rights as children, especially if living in conditions where they may not even have access to education, it is necessary for adults to protect the rights of children.

 The world has long ago made a promise to do everything to protect and to promote the rights of children, their survival, learning and growth, and listening to children.
-Despite much progress made, there are still problems all over the world concerning the rights of children, and in some regions the situation may even have gotten worse.
+Despite of much progress made, there are still problems all over the world concerning the rights of children, and in some regions the situation may even have gotten worse.
 2014 has been declared as a year of innovation at UNICEF, whereby the fund activates change-makers everywhere to rethink and drive improved results.
 (UNICEF.
 Quoted 8.5.2014).

-In addition to the many local offices of UNICEF around the world, there are other independent organizations working to improve the lives of children worldwide.
+In addition to the many local offices of UNICEF around the world, there are other independent organizations working to improve the life of children worldwide.
 These include Plan, World Vision, Save the Children and many others.